 The Recommended Daily Allowance for vitamin D for adults is set far too low, even for this low 25(OH)D reference level, at 0.015 mg 600 IU.

 These egregious, harmful, deadly, blunders have never been corrected.
 Governments - or rather governments' advisory committees - choose all the evidence on which they base their final guidance.
 There is no reason for any government to follow any document or external authority.
 They tend to do so, to anchor their advice to what they argue, and may believe, is the best available advice of global experts.
 However, nothing compels any government to follow the IOM's or any other body's advice.
-Due to the poor quality of the IOM's work, which is at odds with the recommendation of leading vitamin D researchers - many or most of them medical doctors themselves, and sometimes professors of medicine - governments, especially those such as the UK's government, which is well resourced and has direct access to some of the worlds leading vitamin D researchers in the UK itself, should have developed their own guidance based on the best available research.
+Due to the poor quality of the IOM's work, which is at odds with the recommendation of leading vitamin D researchers - many or most of them medical doctors themselves, and sometimes professors of medicine - governments, especially those such as the UK's government, which is well resourced and has direct access to some of the world’s leading vitamin D researchers in the UK itself, should have developed their own guidance based on the best available research.
 The UK government's failure, so far, to do this has cost UK citizens dearly - financially and through general ill-health, suffering, lasting harm and death.
 For anyone with moderate expertise and no biases or corrupt interests, it is not hard to understand the immune system's need for 125 nmol/L 50 ng/mL 25-hydroxyvitamin D, or to realise that vitamin D3 supplemental intakes should be specified as ratios of bodyweight to reliably attain these levels in most of the population, without the need for 25(OH)D testing or other forms of medical monitoring.
 All the information required to understand this is public, and is cited here.
-If an electronic technician and computer programmer can put it all together, so should have the various advisory committees, staffed as they are by professional, highly-qualified, researchers and/or clinicians, who are both being paid to do this work and in who the public places enormous trust.
+If an electronic technician and computer programmer can put it all together, so should have the various advisory committees, staffed as they are by professional, highly-qualified, researchers and/or clinicians, who are both being paid to do this work and in whom the public places enormous trust.
 Leading vitamin D researchers lobbied the IOM to adopt a higher threshold of 25(OH)D repletion, including for the purpose of ensuring good immune system health.
 However, the IOM refused, and made its recommendations based only on the 50 nmol/L = 20 ng/mL level which it argued is sufficient to supply the kidneys for the purpose of calcium-phosphate-bone and skeletal muscle health.
 Below are some of the developments before and after the IOM's report in which researchers argued for a reference level of 125 nmol/L 50 ng/mL or thereabouts.
 A Recommended Daily Allowance (RDA) is a quantity of some nutrient which, if consumed by an entire population of adults, ensures that 97.5% of those adults will be sufficient in that nutrient.
 This figure is chosen since it means that in the population-wide distribution curve, all those except the people who fall 2 standard deviations below the mean, in whatever measure there is of actual repletion, are the only ones who will not gain sufficient nutritive value from their daily intake.
 There is a lot of scatter in individual responses to nutrients and this is especially so with vitamin D3 and the resulting long-term 25(OH)D levels which result from any given vitamin D3 intake for multiple individuals.
 The first reason for this is variations in adult bodyweight.
 This is highly problematic, since mean bodyweights vary between races and between the sexes:

 https://en.wikipedia.org/wiki/Human_body_weight